 Students are encouraged to file their transfer appeals early in the school year even if they play a winter or spring sport.
 This will ensure that deadlines are not missed and that eligibility status is determined well in advance of the season.

-An "application" to appeal an Association decision is a phone call to the OFSAA office giving the name of the student and his/her school name as well as the name of the principal of the school.
-The phone call can be made by the student, coach, parent or other individual.
-A letter will be sent to the student, c/o the principal, telling him/her the date, time and place of the appeal hearing.
+**An “application” to appeal an Association decision requires a phone call to the OFSAA office giving the name of the student and his/her school name as well as the name of the principal of the school.** The phone call can be made by the student, coach, parent or other individual.
+A letter will be sent to the student, c/o the principal or school athletic lead, telling him/her the date, time and place of the appeal hearing.
 The letter outlines what information the student must provide prior to the meeting date.